 Another criticism is that while the above might sound like a civilised advancement the way in which it is applied in practice amounts to no difference.
 Still, this is an objection that can be heard and can be recorded to have been heard in a forum that is (at least nominally) responsive to reason whereas it has no chance of being heard or being recorded to have been heard in a forum that makes so such pretence.
-While there are no shortage of critics, this does appear to be the best we have got and until anybody has a better idea this seems to be the best we have got.
+While there are no shortage of critics, this does appear to be the best we have got.